Skip to content

 What is a Certified QuickBooks ProAdvisor?

 A Certified QuickBooks ProAdvisor is an accounting professional who has passed Intuit’s official QuickBooks certification examinations and maintains active credentialed status through annual Intuit testing.
+The certification is product-specific — passing the QuickBooks Online exam does not certify a ProAdvisor on Desktop, Enterprise, or Payroll; each is a separate exam with its own annual recertification.
+Because Intuit reworks the certification each year as the software changes, a current credential signals familiarity with the present version of the product, not a one-time pass.
 ProAdvisors appear in Intuit’s public directory at proadvisor.intuit.com and are verifiable directly through Intuit.

 What certifications does TechBrot hold?

 Active Intuit certifications across all four core QuickBooks platforms: QuickBooks Online Level 2 (advanced tier), QuickBooks Desktop, QuickBooks Enterprise (for complex inventory and job-costing), and QuickBooks Payroll.
 Renewed annually.
-Verifiable on Intuit’s ProAdvisor directory.
+Intuit’s public ProAdvisor directory lists active ProAdvisors for verification.

 Is TechBrot affiliated with Intuit Inc.?